Chinese Dynasties Overthrown Because of a Woman

 4. Li Ji (骊姬)

-In 672 BC, she was given to Duke Xian as a gift by the Northern Rong tribes.
-Because of her great beauty, Duke Xian quickly became besotted with her.
-He even replaced his main wife with her.
+In 672 BC, the young Li was given to Duke Xian as a gift by the Northern Rong tribes.
+Because of her great beauty, Duke Xian quickly became besotted with her; he even replaced his main wife with her.

-In short, the power-hungry and unscrupulous Li Ji worked tirelessly to make her son the official heir.
+In short, the power-hungry and unscrupulous Li worked tirelessly to make her son the official heir.
 She convinced Duke Xian to dispatch his older sons to border regions.
-She also framed Duke Xian’s eldest son, Prince Shensheng, for patricide.
+She also framed Duke Xian’s eldest son, Prince Shensheng, for intended patricide.
 The prince committed suicide because of this.

 5. Xi Shi (西施)